Top Remote Staffing Companies for U.S. Insurance Companies

 Is it safe to offshore insurance claims processing and underwriting support?

-Common platforms: Guidewire (claims and policy administration), Duck Creek, Applied Epic, Vertafore AMS360, ImageRight, FileHandler Enterprise, and standard Microsoft Office suite.
-F5 sources professionals with verified proficiency in the specific systems your firm uses.
+Common platforms include Guidewire (claims and policy administration), Duck Creek, Applied Epic, Vertafore AMS360, ImageRight, and FileHandler Enterprise.
+F5 screens professionals for verified hands-on proficiency in the specific systems your firm uses and confirms that experience before presenting any candidates for client review.

 Are remote insurance professionals from India licensed in U.S. insurance regulations?

-Remote back-office professionals are not U.S.-licensed insurance agents or adjusters — and the roles they fill don't require licensure.
+No — and the roles they fill do not require it.
 Claims data entry, underwriting support, policy document processing, and COI management are operational functions, not licensed activities.
-All licensed functions requiring U.S. credentials remain with your domestic team.
+All licensed functions requiring U.S. credentials — agent, adjuster, broker — remain with your domestic team.

 How does F5 protect data security for insurance clients?

-F5 implements client-specified security protocols: dedicated equipment with client-approved software only, VPN connection to client systems, non-disclosure agreements signed by all placed professionals, and screen-level activity monitoring via We360.
+F5 implements client-specified security protocols: exclusively assigned equipment with client-approved software only, encrypted VPN connection to client systems, NDAs signed by all placed professionals, and screen-level activity monitoring via We360.
 Data handling requirements are confirmed during onboarding and written into the placement agreement.

 How quickly can an insurance company get a remote professional through F5?

-F5 delivers shortlisted profiles within 7 business days.
-Insurance clients typically have their remote professional onboarded and handling tasks within 30 days of initial contact.
-The 30-day window covers candidate selection, equipment provisioning, system access setup, and initial training.
+F5 Hiring Solutions delivers shortlisted profiles within 7–14 business days of the kickoff call.
+Insurance clients typically have their remote professional fully onboarded and handling live tasks within 30 days.
+That window covers candidate selection, equipment provisioning, system access setup, and initial client-led training.